hakimnuwair/Employee-Record-Management-System/README.md

 ### Usage
-Access the application at http://localhost:3000.
+- Access the application at [http://localhost:3000](http://localhost:3000).
-Admin can manage the Employee Record of the company and generate offer letters. easy validation of offer letters with secure QR codes.
+- Log in using the admin credentials:
+  - **Username**: `admin`
+  - **Password**: `admin@555`
+- As an admin, you can:
+  - Monitor and manage employee records efficiently.
+  - Generate professional offer letters with ease.
+- Anyone can validate offer letters using secure QR codes for instant verification.

-Contributing
+### Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch for your feature.
+- Create a new branch for your feature.
-Commit your changes.
+- Commit your changes.
-Open a pull request.
+- Open a pull request.